ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

 .. note::

-	While there was data for the concentration of iron forticants other than NaFeEDTA for the locations in this table, we conservatively chose to use the concentrations of NaFeEDTA because elemental iron is used at a *lower* concentration in flour when NaFeEDTA is used than for other forticants.
+	While there was data for the concentration of iron forticants other than NaFeEDTA for the locations in this table, we conservatively chose to use the concentrations of the NaFeEDTA forticant.
+This is because the concentration of elemental iron in flour is lower when the NaFeEDTA forticant is used compared to other forticants.

 [1] `Global Fortification Data Exchange <https://tinyurl.com/wka9mgh>`_